Oglesby, Illinois: Arts and culture

 painted an oil on canvas mural titled The Illini and Potawatomes Struggles at Starved Rock in the town's post office.
 The mural's muted earth tones faded badly over time and it was restored in 1988.
 In 1993 a post office janitor complained about the nudity of the features of the Native Americans depicted in the mural.
 The painting was covered by a venetian blind and only revealed upon request.
 A successful petition drive to remove the blinds was begun soon after.

+Transportation

+While there is no fixed-route transit service in Oglesby, intercity bus service is provided by Burlington Trailways in nearby Peru.